-8.14 Settlement views, of the approaches to the villages and along the valley floor.
+- 8.14 Settlement views, of the approaches to the villages and along the valley floor.
 They are shown below on Plan 8, listed in Table 5 and illustrated in the accompanying photographs.
 They include views associated with the Upper Clatford Conservation Area.
 These are in addition to the views identified in the Conservation Area Character Appraisal, which are the subject of policy UC7 (Plan 5 and Table 2).
+The quality of the settlement views has been assessed against the same criteria used for the landscape views (see paragraph 8.13). - 1.
+History/heritage; - 2.
+Contribution towards rural identity: Rural Countryside (RC), Rural Settlement (RS); - 3.
+Landscape character type: Open chalklands (OC), Enclosed Chalk Woodlands (EC), River Valley Floor (RV).

-- 8.15 Supporting evidence for this policy can be found in: - NPPF chapter 15 Conserving and enhancing the natural environment - Local Plan policy E2 - Test Valley Borough Landscape Character Assessment - Goodworth Clatford and Upper Clatford Conservation Area Character Appraisal - NDP Evidence Statement for policy UC9 - NDP Feedback document (residents' survey)
+- 8.15 Supporting evidence for this policy can be found in: - NPPF chapter 15 Conserving and enhancing the natural environment - Local Plan policy E2 - Test Valley Borough Landscape Character Assessment - Goodworth Clatford and Upper Clatford Conservation Area Character Appraisal - NDP Evidence Statement - NDP Feedback document (residents' survey).